Yingya Shenglan

-The Yingya Shenglan, written by Ma Huan and published in 1451, is a travelogue about the countries visited by the Chinese over the course of the Ming treasure voyages led by Zheng He.
+The Yingya Shenglan (English: The Overall Survey of the Ocean's Shores), written by Ma Huan, is a book about the countries visited by the Chinese over the course of the Ming treasure voyages led by Zheng He.
+The work was published in 1451.

 Development

-Ma Huan (馬歡) served as an interpreter on the fourth, sixth, and seventh voyage.
-Guo Chongli (郭崇礼), who participated in three of the expeditions, was Ma Huan collaborator on the book.
+Ma Huan (馬歡) wrote the book Yingya Shenglan.
+He served as an interpreter on the fourth, sixth, and seventh Ming treasure voyages.
+Guo Chongli (郭崇礼), who participated in three of the voyages, was Ma Huan collaborator on the book.
 The two gentlemen recorded their observations about the different countries visited during the voyages, which were used to compose the book.

-Soon after the return to China in 1415, Ma Huan began arranging their notes in book form.
+On his return to China in 1415, Ma Huan started to arrange their notes into book form.
 In 1416, he wrote a foreword and poem for the book.
-Some time after 1424, Ma Huan introduced the posthumous title of the Yongle Emperor, who had recently died, to the foreword.
+He later introduced the Yongle Emperor's posthumous title, which was conferred in 1424, to the foreword.

 In 1444, Ma Jing wrote a foreword for the book.
 In 1451, the imperial clerk Gu Po wrote an afterword for the book.
-Guo Chongli, with the help of his friend Lu Ting-yung, successfully sought out Gu Po to write the afterword.
+Guo Chongli, with the help of his friend Lu Tingyong, successfully sought out Gu Po to write the afterword.
 The book was published in 1451.